tarantool/metrics/doc/monitoring/getting_started.rst

 Collecting HTTP metrics
 -----------------------

-To enable the collection of HTTP metrics, you need wrap handler with a function ``metrics.http_middleware.v1``:
+To enable the collection of HTTP metrics, wrap a handler with a ``metrics.http_middleware.v1`` function:

 ..  code-block:: lua